 Fashion Sketching & Illustration - University of Borås

 To develop an understanding of and proficiency in fashion sketching, production sketching, and illustration as a

 tool for artistic interpretation, idea development, and communication in the field of fashion design and all forms creative business in the delicate part of developing section.

 Museum Education Course - Stockholm University

-The course treats the societal role and how culture environment can be used as education arena.
+The course treats the societal role and how the cultural environment can be used as an educational arena.

 A cultural theoretical background of museums, involving theories about the social role of museums, concepts about the museum as a physical and virtual learning space, as well as methods of museum education.

 The educational impacts of museum exhibitions.

 Basic Course in Education - Stockholm University